 If the proposed Authorisation includes pick-up and set down of passengers solely within the Republic of Ireland, a National Licence may be required in addition to the Authorisation.

-Fees for Ireland – UK Authorisations will be advised.
+Fees for Ireland – UK Authorisations are available here.